Living with other students can be an exciting part of studying at university, however there are some important points to know and be aware of.

 - Based at ‘The Lodge’

-- Patrol on food, bicycle and other vehicles.
+- Patrol on foot, bicycle and other vehicles.

 - Response target time for emergencies is 3 minutes anywhere on campus.

-- Over 200 CCTV cameras monitored 24 hours a day, and are purely for your safety.
+- Over 200 CCTV cameras monitored 24 hours a day.
+They are there purely for your safety.